JanTheHun/rsdbc/README.md

 Compile it like this (apply your directories where needed):

-gcc -o mysql mysql.c -I /usr/include/mysql -lncurses -L/usr/lib/x86_64-linux-gnu -lmysqlclient -lpthread -lz -lm -ldl
+gcc -o rsdbc rsdbc.c -I /usr/include/mysql -lncurses -L/usr/lib/x86_64-linux-gnu -lmysqlclient -lpthread -lz -lm -ldl

 Explanation: you may need to include your mysql directory with "-I".